N0taR0b0t/DataAnalysisLLM/README.md

 **Results**

 The analysis resulted in a comprehensive list of 93 data categories, significantly refined from the initial 2000 categories.
 This categorization helps in understanding the extent and specificity of data collection by digital platforms.
 The research also included a manual review of privacy laws in Canada, Germany, and the United States, comparing the level of consumer protections provided.
+The category list and manual review can be found in Final.pdf

 **How to Use**

 To use, go to config.ini and replace YOUR_KEY_HERE with your OpenAI API key.
 You will need to provide your files and a list of directories (delimited by newlines) in txt.txt.
 Then run `python main.py`.

-For detailed information, please read Final.pdf.